marcwie/sedac-gpw-parser/README.md

     - `COUNTRYID.png` shows the data on a map

 # Design principle & objectives
-- Be as light as possible on RAM (storing the entire dataset into RAM causes unexpected behaviour on high performance clusters (that usually have very low memory) and older hardware.
+- Be as light as possible on RAM since storing the entire dataset into RAM is expected to cause trouble on high performance clusters (that usually have very low memory) and older hardware
 - Develop a file format that reduces the amount of stored redundancy and consequently output file sizes while style being `python`-readible without using external compression algorithms
 - Allow for output files to be versioned with git (or similar) or inspected by using common text editors.
 Thus the choice